 There is no time in a woman’s life more exciting or nerve-wracking than the arrival of her wedding day.
-All of those months (and sometimes years) of planning are coming to fruition in a matter of hours, and no matter how hard you try not to be a Bridezilla, the truth is that you want everything to be as close to perfect as it possibly can be.
+All of those months (and sometimes years) of planning are coming to fruition in a matter of hours, and no matter how hard you try not to be a Bridezilla, the truth is that you want everything to be as beautiful as it possibly can be.

 Another critical part of looking your best is making sure that you have gotten enough beauty sleep before the marriage ceremony.
 While this may prove difficult the night before the wedding, actually starting a good rest routine for your big day begins about a week prior to it.
 So as long as you have been getting plenty of rest leading up to it, missing a few winks the night before shouldn’t have too much of an impact.